Current drought support

 Emergency drought support funding

-The NSW Drought Strategy, totalling more than $300 million, focusses on preparedness, improved decision making and targeted support for rural communities.
+The NSW Drought Strategy, totaling more than $300 million, focusses on preparedness, improved decision making and targeted support for rural communities.

 - Committing to a transparent and accountable system of drought assistance (46KB)